microsoft/live-share/docs/getting-started.md

     Send the link over e-mail, Slack, Skype, etc. and once someone joins you can begin immediately working with them!

-    > **Note:** The person you invite will be able to download, install needed tools, and join the collaboration session without having to register for the private preview.
+    > **Note:** The person you invite will be able to download, install needed tools, and join the collaboration session without having to sign up or be accepted into the private limited preview.

 5. **Share and collaborate**